The Distribution of Permutation Matrix Entries Under Randomized Basis: Introduction

 \section{Introduction}

 Traditionally, random matrix theory has focused primarily on the eigenvalue distributions of matrices drawn from various measures (see e.g. \cite{diaconisgibbs} for a quick survey or \cite{andersonguionnet} for an introduction to the field).
-However, there has also been interest in studying statistics related to entries of random matrices.
-For example, the study of the entries of a Haar-distributed orthogonal matrix is a classical subject originated by Borel \cite{borel} who showed that the normalized first coordinate of a random vector chosen from the $n$-dimensional sphere converges in distribution to a standard normal.
-Diaconis and Freedman \cite{diaconisfreedman} strengthened this to obtain total variation convergence of the first $k$ coordinates to independent standard normals when $k = o(n)$.
-Jiang \cite{jiang} then further strengthened this result considerably to show that if $p_n = o(\sqrt{n})$ and $q_n = o(\sqrt{n})$, then the total variation distance between the joint distribution of the entries of the upper left $p_n \times q_n$ block of a Haar-distributed orthogonal $n \times n$ matrix and $p_nq_n$ independent standard normals converges to 0.
-Moreover, he proved this result is sharp.
+However, there has also been interest in studying statistics related to entries of random matrices and specifically Haar-distributed orthogonal matrices.
+Historically, one of the earliest results in this direction is due to Borel \cite{borel} who showed that the first entry of an $n \times n$ Haar-distributed orthogonal matrix scaled by $\sqrt{n}$ converges in distribution to a standard normal.
+Diaconis and Freedman \cite{diaconisfreedman} strengthened this to obtain total variation convergence of the first $k$ coordinates of a random vector on the sphere to independent standard normals when $k = o(n)$.
+Independently, Jiang and Ma \cite{jiang2} and Stewart \cite{stewart} (extending on work in \cite{jiang}) have further strengthened this result considerably to show that if $p_n \ge 1$, $q_n \ge 1$ and $p_n q_n /n \to 0$, then the total variation distance between the joint distribution of the entries of the upper left $p_n \times q_n$ block of an $n \times n$ Haar-distributed orthogonal matrix and $p_nq_n$ independent standard normals converges to 0.
+Moreover, they show that this result is sharp.
+In \cite{jiang2}, corresponding results for other distance metrics are proven as well.

 Matrix entries of random permutation matrices have also been studied.
 Hoeffding's combinatorial central limit theorem \cite{hoeffding} gives a result on linear combinations of random permutation matrix entries.
 Let $A_n$ be a sequence of $n \times n$ real matrices such that $Tr(A_n A_n^T) = n$.
 Hoeffding shows that under certain conditions on $A_n$, if $P$ is a random $n \times n$ permutation matrix, then $Tr(A_nP)$ converges weakly to a standard normal random variable as $n \to \infty$.